 There’s no doubt this is a top option for many trekkers coming to Peru, but if you haven’t yet decided, check out our reasons why you should go for the Inca Trail.

-One of the top treks in the world.
-The Inca Trail has won many awards, making it one of the most sought-after routes.
-It’s exciting knowing you’re walking along such a famous trail.
+One of the best treks in the world: The Inca Trail has won multiple awards, making it one of the most sought-after trekking routes on the planet.
+It’s exciting to know you’re walking along such a legendary path.

-Back to basics.
-This is a great option if you love roughing it and feeling at home with nature for a few days.
-There are no real bathrooms or villages to stop at along the way.
+Back to basics: If you enjoy being outdoors and disconnecting for a few days, this route is perfect.
+There are no real bathrooms or villages to stop at along the way, just you and nature.

-Machu Picchu entrance.
-This is the ONLY trek where you can enter Machu Picchu from the sun gate rather than the main entrance.
-This is truly a once-in-a-lifetime experience.
+Entrance to Machu Picchu: This is the only trek that allows you to enter Machu Picchu through the Sun Gate (Inti Punku), rather than the main entrance.
+It’s truly a once-in-a-lifetime experience.

 The Verdict